Podcast - Latest Episode

 763. Black Sabbath / Paranoid.
 1970.
 5/5

-When it comes to reviewing an album such as Paranoid, an album that is one of, if not, the MOST influential albums of all time in the heavy metal music genre, it can be seen to be a lost cause.
-This album must have been dissected, discussed and detailed hundreds of thousands of times over the past four decades and more, in a positive fashion, in a negative reaction, and even in an ambivalent way.
-Nothing that I write here will be new.
+When it comes to reviewing an album such as Paranoid, an album that is one of, if not, the MOST influential album of all time in the heavy metal music genre, it can be seen to be a lost cause.
+This album must have been dissected, discussed and detailed hundreds of thousands of times over the past five decades and more - in a positive fashion, in a negative reaction, and even in an ambivalent way.
+Nothing that I have mentioned here will be new.
 Anything I add will have been said before more times than one could imagine.
 And the opposite will have been just as furiously debated as well.
-In the end, all I can do is put down my thoughts and my rating regardless of its originality or circumstance, and add it to the sea that makes up the populous thoughts of this album.
+In the end, all I can do is put down my thoughts regardless of its originality or circumstance, and add it to the sea that makes up the populous thoughts of this album.

 No comments: